 Step 9- Type active so that the selected partition comes in an active state.
 Press ‘Enter’ after that.

 Step 10- Format the drive with the command format fs=ntfs.
 Press ‘Enter’ to begin the process.

 Step 11- Assign a letter to the drive, to make it available in the File Explorer and then exit.

 Press ‘Enter’ after typing assign letter=*, type your preferred letter in place of * that you want to assign to the partition.

 Then to exit the DiskPart, type exit and ‘Enter.’

 After completing all these steps, the drive is available at File Explorer.
 You can now start storing files on the drive.

 Sometimes for better management, you need to create more free space by deleting partitions.
 You also want to delete them because you don’t require them anymore or it has become damaged or corrupted.
 Follow the listed steps to delete the partition with DiskPart.

-Step 1- Launch DiskPart in command prompt by typing diskpart.
+Step 1- Launch DiskPart in the command prompt by typing diskpart.
 Press ‘Enter.’